wttech/aet/client/client-scripts/README.md

-	-d --domain <DOMAIN>                 - Override domain attribute defined in suite file -c --correlationId <CORRELATION_ID>  - Set id of patterns to run test against -p --patternSuite <SUITE_NAME>       - Set the suite name to run test against its latest pattern -i --interval <POLL_INTERVAL>        - Set interval in seconds for polling suite status.
+	-d --domain <DOMAIN>                 - Override domain attribute defined in suite file -c --correlationId <CORRELATION_ID>  - Set id of patterns to run test against -p --patternSuite <SUITE_NAME>       - Set the suite name to run test against its latest pattern -h --projectChecksum <SUITE_NAME>    - Provide url to servlet which will return checksum of a project.
+If this is the first usage of checksum, it will be associated with patterns collected in this run"
+	-l --userLogin <SUITE_NAME>          - Provide user login to be used in server authentication when calling endpoint using -h param.
+Defaults to 'admin'"
+	-i --interval <POLL_INTERVAL>        - Set interval in seconds for polling suite status.
 Default interval : 1 sec -w --waitForUnlock <TIMEOUT>         - Set timeout for the script to wait for unlocked suite.
 Default timeout: 0 sec -v --verbose                         - Make it more descriptive